 7. We may require a drug test at any time for those using controlled medications, and may have you to sign a medication contract.
 We require regular visits to monitor the ongoing need for these medications.

 Our fees are based on regional reimbursement rates.
 Co-pays are expected at the time of the visit.
 For self-pay patients, we discount our fees for those who pay the full amount on the day of the service because this saves on our billing expenses.
-Wellness physicals generally do not have co-pays.
+Wellness physicals generally do not have co-pays, however most physicals also include evaluation and management of a problem, for which a fee for evaluation and management or co-pay may apply."New patient" codes apply if you have not been seen for three years or more.
 For plans with deductibles, we will bill your insurance first.
 Patients who have health insurance must be able to present their insurance card or other proof of insurance (including all identification numbers, covered dependents, and effective date) each time a service is rendered.
 Notify our office whenever you have a change of insurance.
 We generally take all area insurances and are pleased to be able to serve medicaid, medicare and workers compensation beneficiaries as well.
 We see patients reguardless of their insurance.
 Please recognize that you are ultimately responsible for the contracts, payments and coverage of your insurance.
 Understanding and communicating with your plan is primarily up to you, though we will often assist you.
 We do not guarantee coverage of the services, tests, or referrals we provide or recommend.

 Patients are responsible for any uncovered charges.
 Patients will be billed on a monthly basis for any outstanding balance.
 Payment is due immediatly on receipt of billing statements.
 Any unpaid balances will be turned over for collection action and you must find another physician.
 If you are unable to pay your outstanding balance, please contact the billing secretary to make a payment plan.